michaelpatrickpurcell/grawlix/README.md

 ![Play area with three tiles seven possible next moves](/Images/example_question.png)

 Consider the location labeled with the question mark.
-The only other tile in the same column is the red & (ampersand) and the only other tile in this row is the yellow * (asterisk).
-So, the constraints on glyphs and colors for any tile placed in this location are:
+The only tile in this column is the red & (ampersand) and the only tile in this row is the yellow * (asterisk).
+So, the allowed glyphs and colors for any tile placed in this location are:
   - __Glyphs__: @, #, $, % (anything but & or *);
   - __Color__: orange, green, blue, or purple (anything but red or yellow).